Recommended for improving your luck! A trip to visit power spots in Iwate Prefecture!

 Ryusendo Cave is one of Japan's three largest limestone caves and is also designated as a national natural monument.

-The shining blue underground lake has an atmosphere that makes you feel as if you could be sucked in at any moment, making it a very spiritual place.
+The shimmering blue underground lake has an atmosphere that makes you feel as if you could be sucked in at any moment, making it a very spiritual place.

-It is said that those who visit will be able to "open their third eye and see the truth of things," and "break through the status quo and move on to a new stage."
+It is said that those who visit will have their "third eye opened and be able to see the truth of things," and that they will be able to "break through the current situation and move on to a new stage."

-Because of this, it is said to bring good luck in competitions, work, and health.
+Because of this, it is said to bring good fortune in "success in competitions, careers, and health."

-In recent years, it has also become known as a power spot for romantic success.
+Furthermore, in recent years, it has also become well-known as a power spot for "success in love."

-A heart-shaped dragon monument was installed at the entrance, which has been attracting attention.
+A heart-shaped dragon monument has been installed at the entrance, attracting attention.

-The third underground lake inside the cave occasionally appears to be shaped like a heart, and many people visit, feeling that the naturally formed heart shape brings good luck.
+The third underground lake inside the cave occasionally takes on a heart shape, and many people visit hoping to receive blessings from this naturally formed heart shape.

 It is scheduled to reopen around March 2017.